Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Main Quest/A2MQ2 - Probably bandit investigation.md

 There might be a battle which is unwinnable and the art MUST flee the city in a chase scene initiated by Dako - who has now become a powerful warlock - Fathomless (aquatic warlock - but it's flow-based).

+## Hazards
+- Some kill corridors - Hunter can recognise somethign being wrong and Ratronus can spot for markings
+- Unstable hallways - party must complete activities quickly or quietly to avoid simics from activating traps of desrtuction mechanisms
+	- Perhaps Aki can recognise or listen for noises in the wals
+- fey magic or powerfulentity prescent - marilyne and Aki recognises old magic pulses when in the chapel of death or in the gloomhearth
+-
 ## Activities and POIs.
 - Gloomspark Mantle - the starting point of the maze, and the location of hte safehouse.
 	- They can enter the maze from one main hallway leadin gfrom it.
+They are given a small map from the known paths which need to be taken wth.
-- Ocreatic Hearth - Submerged village populated by some amount of simics.
+- Ocreatic Hearth - Submerged village populated by some amount of simics - this is TEAM FOCUSED
-	- A suspiciously young and knowledgeable simic (who might have wanted to run for Overlord and knows about Ratronus) who lives in a submerged house all the way at the bottom (the party may be able to spot some simics heading to a house to provide information - perception if they so choose :3) is in possession of the location of the secret entry point
+	- A suspiciously young and knowledgeable human (who might have wanted to run for Overlord and knows about Ratronus) who lives in a submerged house all the way at the bottom (the party may be able to spot some simics heading to a house to provide information - perception if they so choose :3) is in possession of the location of the secret entry point
-	- To access this locaiton, the village must be drained.
-THis is achieved by some actions which specific party members can do. **Think about this**
+	- To access this knowledge and th ehouse, the village must be drained.
+THis is achieved by some actions which specific party members can do.
-- Gunsmith's house
+		- They must find a series of pressure plates to drain the village and open the doors, the person living at the bottom of the village does not brathe air like most simics, and is a simple human who knows thins
+			- This forces the party to not use the simic water feature to cheese te puzzle; there is an airlock which needs clearing
+		- All plates are in the village and must be activated by means of a certain skill o the party
+		- 4 members means 3 plates and one simic
+			- Hunter must sharpshoot a certain target somewhere hidden aboe thewaves (make a riddle)
+			- Aki must do something
+			- Mari must do something
+		- Every time a plate is hit, the water level drains and one of the airlock doors opens.
+	- When the village is drained, the party has 5 minutes to get the intel from the guy and maybe ask other questions - [[Blake]] is here.
+		- Blake tells them about the location of the hidden trapdoor
+- Mantled Crucible - this is HUNTER FOCUSED and TEAM FOCUSED
 	- The simic who lives here is responsible for weapon trade in the 3rd domain and has made a number of secret inventions regarding weaponry.
-They also want to join the [[Festival of Tenacity]] (the shooting part) and only reveals the informasiton for the secret activation point after someone who is capable with guns outskills him in a gun-focused 1v1 combat (the party can support Hunter in a number of creative ways) **Make a gunslinger character sheet**.
-When Hunter wins, they receive the information for the secret entryway
+They also want to join the [[Festival of Tenacity]] (the shooting part) and only reveals the information for the secret activation point after someone who is capable with guns outskills him in a gun-focused 1v1 combat (the party can support Hunter in a number of creative ways) **Make a gunslinger character sheet**.
+	- When Hunter wins, they receive the information for the secret entryway
+		- The entryway is opened by means of a shotgun shell at the wall of a specific wall point - the gun needs an underwater mod which is given after the combat.
-- A third location which provides the party with the informationfor the trpped button and how to get there
+- A third location - this is MARI FOCUSED and TEAM FOCUSED
+	- This location is
 - The maze itself
 	- Contains the unmarked and shifting hallways, which lead to the various locations.
-They are patroleld by Simics, creatures and other smalll challenges to make the travelling not boring.
-Maybe there are small pzzles as well idrk
+They are patrolled by Simic bandits, creatures and other smalll challenges to make the travelling not boring.
+Maybe there are small puzzles as well idrk
-- The FInal Room
+- Gloomhearth - END
 	- See cutscene